Walter Hackett: Move to London and 1910s plays

 Hackett's next work was the murder mystery play The Barton Mystery which was first performed to success at the Savoy Theatre in London where it opened on March 22, 1916.
 The character of Beverley in the play, portrayed by Harry Brodribb Irving, is a psychic medium who is brought in to investigate a murder.
 An article in The Theosophist described the play "as being remarkable, if only for the fact it is the first in which psychic research has been introduced seriously on the English stage."
 While the London production had a respectable run of 165 performances, a 1917 Broadway production at New York's Comedy Theatre closed after just 20 performances.
 However, the work was successfully staged in a French-language translation at the Théâtre Antoine-Simone Berriau in Paris in 1917, with Firmin Gémier as Beverley.

 In October 1916, Hackett's play Mr. Jubilee Drax premiered at the Theatre Royal Haymarket.
 He co-wrote the work with Horace Annesley Vachell.
-Another play in the detective genre, it failed to repeat the success of the The Barton Mystery.
+Another play in the detective genre, it failed to repeat the success of The Barton Mystery.
 The Daily Telegraph noted in its critical assessment that "the American trick of presenting past events in action was carried beyond the limits of all reason."
 Actor Walker Whiteside portrayed the role of the lead detective in production staged in Chicago in 1917.
 His next work, the revue £150, was also a critical failure.
 It premiered at the Ambassadors Theatre on April 30, 1917.
 Charles B. Cochran produced the work, and the cast included Daisy Burrell and Alec Clunes.

 Hackett's next play, The Invisible Foe, fared far better when it premiered at the Savoy Theatre in August 1917.
 Another mystery with supernatural undertones, the play was based on the pseudoscientific spiritualism beliefs of Oliver Lodge.
 The actress Fay Compton received high praise in the press for her role in this production.
 It closed in December 1917.

 In 1918, Hackett's play The Freedom of the Seas was staged at the Royalty Theatre.
 He wrote the play on commission from Seymour Hicks.